pydantic/logfire/docs/guides/index.md

 * **[Sampling](advanced/sampling.md/#sampling):** Down-sample lower-priority traces to reduce costs.
 * **[Scrubbing](advanced/scrubbing.md):** Remove sensitive data from your logs and traces before sending them to Logfire.
 * **[Testing](advanced/testing.md):** Test your usage of Logfire.
-* **[Direct Database Connections](advanced/direct_database_connections.md):** Connect directly to a read-only postgres database containing your project's data.
-You can use this for ad-hoc querying, or with third-party business intelligence tools like Grafana, Tableau, Metabase, etc.
 * ... and more.

 ## **Integrations and Reference**